kokfchia/cyras_windows/README.md

 Example output:
 >connect_me.bat 100123
-Use your userid: 100123 as VNC password
+Use your userid: 100123 when the following happens:
+      > Enter passphrase for key
+      > VNC password

 VNC display: 123
 Port: 6023